nuwa-protocol/NIPs/nips/nip-1.md

 *   **Privacy Considerations**:
     *   Avoid storing sensitive instance/device-specific information directly in the public DID document.
 Use generic `key_id` fragments.
     *   Metadata exchanged during registration should be minimized and potentially encrypted if sensitive.
+*   **Passkey-based Sybil Risk**: While using WebAuthn Passkeys (often via `did:key`) for bootstrapping DIDs offers excellent usability, implementers should be aware of the potential for Sybil attacks if Passkey creation is too unconstrained.
+Pairing Passkey-based DID onboarding with mechanisms like proof-of-uniqueness or resource commitment, such as those that can be indicated by a Custodian-Assisted DID Onboarding Protocol (CADOP) provider (e.g., through its `sybilLevel` metadata or associated `Web2ProofServiceCADOP`), is recommended to mitigate this risk, especially for services sensitive to such attacks.

 ## Copyright